Purcell Trench manufacturing company

 In their 1979 text, Backwoods Ethics, Laura and Guy Waterman wrote, “In making the transition to the compact, portable gas stove, we’ve found we don’t really miss that old campfire - in fact, we wouldn’t want one now.
 We prefer to get along with no smoke in our eyes, no soot on our pots, no scouring the forest for dead wood, no set-up and break-down time, no nighttime beacon of blazing light that makes the stars hard to see and scares off animal life.”

-It is true that modern gadgets can minimize camping chores.
-Of course, one can minimize camping chores completely by staying home or “camping” at a resort or in an RV - exactly what outdoor recreation data tells us more and more Americans are doing.
+It is true modern gadgets can minimize camping chores.
+Of course, one can minimize camping chores completely by staying home or "camping" at a resort or in an RV - exactly what outdoor recreation data tells us more and more Americans are doing.
+Part of the charm of camping is camp chores.
+Story telling and humor were birthed around a campfire.
+Many American conservation campaigns were launched around the campfire.
+Campfires were security in an era when things that went bump in the night might eat you and in several areas that is becoming true again.
+Backwoods Ethics is, unfortunately, too much an essay against backcountry camping and the idea of wildness.

-Throughout most of North America, periodic wildfire is natural.
-In fact, vigorous fire suppression has substantially altered the environment.
+Throughout most of North America periodic wildfire is natural.
+Vigorous fire suppression has substantially altered the environment.
 There is more dead and down material in forest environments today than ever before.
 The buildup of fuels constitutes a major threat to watersheds, fish and wildlife.
+People who think campfires are hostile to the environment are mostly wrong and ignorant.

 Wilderness